Yusef-H/PartyMaker/README.md

 - Improved user location display on the home screen
 - Enhanced group joining functionality

+- ## Setup Instructions

+1. Copy `google-services.json.template` to `google-services.json` in the app folder
+2. Copy `api_keys.xml.template` to `app/src/main/res/values/api_keys.xml`
+3. Fill in your actual API keys and Firebase configuration
+4. These files are ignored by git for security

 ## Getting Started

 1. Clone the repository